a-tock/lys_mat/README.md

 # lys_mat: python code for generation of crystal structures

-Check out for the [documentation] for more information.
+Check out for the [documentation](https://a-tock.github.io/lys_mat/index.html) for more information.

 ## Installation

-See the [install documentation].
+See the [install documentation](https://a-tock.github.io/lys_mat/install.html).
 System requirements are also found in this page.

 ## Contributing